 The following limits apply to interconnects and interconnect attachments.
 Unless otherwise stated, these limits cannot be increased.

 more physical circuits.
-You can bundle up to
+You can request one of the following circuit choices:

 |Maximum number of interconnect attachments (VLANs) that can be associated with a single interconnect||16||Each interconnect supports no more than 16 interconnect attachments (VLANs), even if you would otherwise have quota to create more interconnect attachments.|

 Cloud Interconnect enforces quotas on resource usage for a variety of reasons.
-For example, quotas protect the community of Google Cloud Platform users by preventing unforeseen spikes in usage.
-Quotas also help users who are exploring GCP with the free tier to stay within their trial.
+For example, quotas protect the community of Google Cloud users by preventing unforeseen spikes in usage.
+Quotas also help users who are exploring Google Cloud with the free tier to stay within their trial.

 All projects start with the same quotas, which you can change by requesting additional quota.
 Some quotas may increase automatically, based on your use of a product.